wuzhiyue111/Codec-Evaluation/README.md

 ### <img src="https://github.com/microsoft/fluentui-emoji/blob/main/assets/Toolbox/Flat/toolbox_flat.svg" alt="toolbox" width="30" height="30"> Add audio codec
 If users need to test their own codecs, they can quickly deploy their own codecs by following the methods below.

-- Package the codec model as a source code library function and place it in the directory `Codec - Evaluation/codec_evaluation/codecs`.
+- Package the codec model as a source code library function and place it in the directory `Codec-Evaluation/codec_evaluation/codecs`.
 - Create a `codec.py` program and modify the functions `_sig_to_unquantized_emb`, `_sig_to_quantized_emb`, `_sig_to_toks`, and `_toks_to_sig` according to the inference code of the model to obtain the corresponding mode results.
 - Use the local weight loading method to load the trained weights of the model.
 - Run the code: python codec.py